RickHoreman/Computer-Vision/README.md

 - Patch descriptor

 Dit zijn er alleen een beetje veel voor deze opdracht dus ik ga hier waarschijnlijk een stuk of 2/3 van moeten uitkiezen om de opdracht mee te doen.
 Deze keuze moet ik nog maken.

+Planning stuffs:

+Must have:
+- Character recognition through bag-of-visual-words using (potentially multiple) feature detection method(s).
+- Geometric blur (feature detection method)

+Should have:
+- Spin image (feature detection method)

+Could have:
+- Patch Descriptor (feature detection method)

+Wont Have:
+- Any simelaritys between my work and Joris Heemskerk's work (same challenge). :)

+Week 3:
+- Look further into the above named methods (potentially shift around the must/should/could methods based on findings).
+- Start implementing must have method

+Week 4:
+- Finish implementation of must have method
+- Start implementing should have method

+Week 5:
+- Finish implemention of should have method.
+- Hopefully start on could haves

+Weeks 6 onward TBD, no telling how far along things will be at this point, although I hope to be done around week 6, if at all possible.

+Planning so far might be optimistic, so I'll likely have to scale things back and revisit, but we'll see :).